ayaovi/LuckyDivisor/README.md

 ## Overview

-LuckyDivisor is a JavaScript game where prime numbers are falling and the player has to collect some of them depending on his need.
-The prime numbers are represented as cubes.
-A cube is is simply a rectangle with a number inscribed on it.
-The cubes in the game can be classified as either:
+LuckyDivisor is a JavaScript game that was inspired by a series of tutorials from [*The Coding Train*](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw).
+In the game, prime numbers (in the form of cubes) fall down a canvas and the player has to collect the ones that s(he) needs.
+Because the prime numbers and the player number are represented as cubes, the cubes in the game can be classified as either:

 - Pn (prime number) Cube, or
 - Player Cube.